Service and Assistance Animal Policy

 2. Requests for Service Animals in housing do NOT require documentation of disability.
 Rather, students should answer relevant question on the Request Form regarding requests for Service Animals.

-3. The Disability and Accessibility Services Office will review the request and, once the Office approves the request, it shall arrange a meeting with the person requesting that a Service Animal be housed in University housing.
+3. The Student Accessibility Services Office will review the request and, once the Office approves the request, it shall arrange a meeting with the person requesting that a Service Animal be housed in University housing.
 This policy will be carefully reviewed with the person at that time.

 4. Upon approval of a Service Animal, residential building staff will be notified as appropriate.